arturolei/webdb-ii-challenge/README.md

 The client for this API is a car dealer who has provided the following specs:

-- The critical information for each car is the VIN, make, model, and mileage.
+- The critical information (REQUIRED) for each car is:
+    - [] VIN, unique, string?, not nullable
+    - [] make, not nullable
+    - [] model, number, not nullable
+    - [] mileage, number, not nullable
 - They also track transmission type and status of the title (clean, salvage, etc.), but this information is not always immediately known.
+    - Transmission, string?, nullable/not required
+    - Title Status, string?, nullable/not required

 ## Stretch Problems